ramiy/the-events-calendar/readme.txt

 * <a href="http://m.tri.be/fa" target="_blank">The Events Calendar: Filter Bar</a>

 == Changelog ==

 = [4.3] unreleased =

-* Tweak - added the "All Events" link on top of all recurring events view
+* Tweak - Added the "All Events" link on top of all recurring events view
+* Tweak - Made the redirect URL used when a recurring event cannot be found filterable (props: @logoscreative) [64106]

 = [4.2.3] 2016-07-20 =